LycanLD/LeUnBrIck/README.md

 * Seeing `LIBUSB_ERROR_NO_DEVICE` at the end of flashing is **normal** and expected.

 ---
+## ⭐Remember to give this project a star if you like it / if it worked for you.🌟
+---
 ## 📜 License

 MIT License — free to use, fork, and modify.